-Prospective studies have demonstrated significant reduction in colorectal cancer among regular aspirin users [54].
-In a randomized controlled trial of 861 persons with Lynch syndrome, primary colorectal cancer developed in 4.2% of patients taking daily aspirin 600 mg, compared with 6.9% in those receiving daily placebo (mean followup: 55.7 months).
+Prospective studies have demonstrated significant reduction in colorectal cancer among regular aspirin users [53].
+In a randomized controlled trial of 861 persons with Lynch syndrome, primary colorectal cancer developed in 4.2% of patients taking daily aspirin 600 mg, compared with 6.9% in those receiving daily placebo (mean follow-up: 55.7 months).
 Time to first colorectal cancer was increased 37% with aspirin versus placebo; with regression analysis incorporating multiple primary events, aspirin led to a 44% reduction in colorectal cancer incidence.
 In subjects completing at least two years of intervention, time to first colorectal cancer was increased 59% and incidence of colorectal cancer was reduced 63%.
-Adverse events did not differ between aspirin and placebo groups during the intervention [55].
-A planned 10-year follow-up to this trial (the double-blind, randomised CAPP2 trial) included 861 patients with Lynch syndrome from 43 international centers worldwide.
+Adverse events did not differ between aspirin and placebo groups during the intervention [54].
+A planned 10-year follow-up to this trial (the doubleblind, randomised CAPP2 trial) included 861 patients with Lynch syndrome from 43 international centers worldwide.
 The participants were randomly assigned to receive either 600-mg aspirin daily (427 participants) or placebo (434 participants).
 Cancer outcomes were monitored for at least 10 years from recruitment; some of the participants (i.e., English, Finnish, and Welsh participants) were monitored for up to 20 years.
-The primary endpoint was development of colorectal cancer [56].
+The primary endpoint was development of colorectal cancer [55].
 Forty (9%) of the aspirin group developed colorectal cancer compared with 58 (13%) of the placebo group.
 Noncolorectal Lynch syndrome cancers were reported in 36 participants who received aspirin and 36 participants who received placebo.
-Adverse events between the aspirin and placebo groups were similar [56].
-Likewise, a randomized controlled trial of patients with a history of adenomas or colorectal cancer found a statistically significant 21% reduction in risk of adenoma recurrence in patients randomized to aspirin (versus placebo) [57].
+Adverse events between the aspirin and placebo groups were similar [55].
+Likewise, a randomized controlled trial of patients with a history of adenomas or colorectal cancer found a statistically significant 21% reduction in risk of adenoma recurrence in patients randomized to aspirin (versus placebo) [56].

 A prospective cohort study examined the effects of aspirin in participants following a diagnosis of colorectal cancer.
-Regular use of aspirin after colorectal cancer diagnosis was associated with a 29% increase in colorectal cancer-specific survival and a 21% increase in overall survival [58].
+Regular use of aspirin after colorectal cancer diagnosis was associated with a 29% increase in colorectal cancer-specific survival and a 21% increase in overall survival [57].
 In the long-term Nurses' Health Study and the Health Professional Follow-up Study, 964 patients diagnosed with rectal or colon cancers were evaluated.
-In those with PI3K-mutant colorectal cancer, regular use of aspirin was associated with a 46% increase in overall survival [59].
+In those with PI3K-mutant colorectal cancer, regular use of aspirin was associated with a 46% increase in overall survival [58].

 The benefit of aspirin in prevention of colorectal cancer is not apparent until 10 years after aspirin therapy is started and is most effective when started between 50 and 59 years of age.
-Because of the time required before a reduced incidence in colorectal cancer is realized, persons 60 years of age and older are less likely to realize a benefit [60].
-Additionally, aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) are associated with potentially serious adverse effects that should be considered when determining the risk-benefit ratio [57].
-Aspirin use can result in excessive bleeding, gastrointestinal bleeds, and hemorrhagic stroke.
-The estimated average increased risk of upper gastrointestinal complications was 10 to 30 per 1,000 people over a 10-year period, with men on the higher end and women on the lower end.
-Risk increases with age [60].
+Because of the time required before a reduced incidence in colorectal cancer is realized, persons 70 years of age and older are less likely to realize a benefit and may be at risk of advanced cancer or of dying from cancer [59; 60; 61].
+Additionally, aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) are associated with potentially serious adverse effects that should be considered when determining the risk-benefit ratio [56].
+Aspirin use increases risk of upper gastrointestinal complications by 60%.
+Risk increases with age [61].